vygr/ChrysaLisp/docs/VP_ASSIGNMENT.md

 Passing a string parameter will invoke the C-Script parser and compiler !
 This is where things start to get quite high level for an assembler !
-This basic C style expression compiler is just an assembler macro set, you can look at the implementation in detail in the `sys/code.inc` file.
-It's quite a simple, parse -> reverse-polish -> compile -> optimise -> emit.
+This basic C style expression compiler is just an assembler macro set, you can look at the implementation in detail in the `lib/asm/cscript.inc` file.
+It's quite a simple, tokenize -> reverse-polish -> compile -> optimise -> emit.

 While it's possible to use the compilation to do basic things like math, it really starts to get interesting when combined with some other functions that